 1.4 Are there any statutory or standard types of insurance which it would be commonplace or compulsory to have in place when carrying out construction work?
-For example, is there employer's liability insurance for contractors in respect of death and personal injury, or is there a requirement for the contractor to have contractors all risk insurance?
+For example, is there employer's liability insurance for contractors in respect of death and personal injury, or is there a requirement for the contractor to have contractors' all-risk insurance?

-Most commonly, works are insured under CAR (Contractors All Risk Insurance); design liability is insured under professional liability insurance.
+Most commonly, works are insured under CAR (Contractors' All-Risk Insurance); design liability is insured under professional liability insurance.

 Death and personal injury insurance is regulated by the Serbian Law on Health and Safety at Work.
-An employer is liable for employees' injuries at work, occupational diseases and work-related diseases, so should have insurance.
+The party employing the workers is liable for employees' injuries at work, occupational diseases and work-related diseases, so it should have insurance.
 The financial means for insurance shall be borne by the employer, and shall be determined subject to the level of risk from injury, professional disease or work-related disease with regard to the workplace and working environment.